XtremeOwnage/Web/docs/blog/posts/Technology/2025/mikrotik-selective-outbound-vpn.md

 This will NOT route any traffic over the VPN.
 Those steps will be provided later in this post.

+!!! warning
+    You will need to modify the variables at the top of the script.

 ```
 ### These variables MUST be changed